CathyHoi/Getting-and-cleaning-data/Readme.md

 The files are:

-  Codebook.md describes the variables, the data, and the vectors created during the process of cleaning up the data Getting and cleaning data.R is an R file that contains the five required steps:
+  Codebook.md describes the variables, the data, and the vectors created during the process of cleaning up the data run_analysis.R is an R file that contains the five required steps:

       Merges the training and the test sets to create one data set.